SCYou27/Projects_SHA3/project_SHA3-32bit/0006_test_SHA3_512/SHA3_512_I02/README.md

-# Attack experiment with 2-invocational SHA3-512 inputs
+# Attacks to recover 2-invocational SHA3-512 inputs

 The main goal of the tasks in "0006\_test\_SHA3\_512/SHA3\_512\_I02/" is to test how our attack performs on the 2-invocational SHA3-512 hash function.